Tourism & Travel

 Travel to Greece - Transport in Greece (Flights to Greece - Trains, Buses & Ferries in Greece)

 In Athens City, (as well as other big cities, such as Thessaloniki, Patras, Heraklion, etc) the public transportation network is excellent.
-In Athens there are numerous buses, trolley cars and tram cars that transport visitors close to the historical sites of the city.
-The Athens Metro Line and Suburban Train Line are very efficient means of transportation that reach many urban and suburban areas, including the Metro’s extended line that reaches the Athens Airport “Eleftherios Venizelos”.
+In Athens there are numerous buses, trolley buses and tram cars that transport visitors close to the historical sites of the city.
+The Athens Metro Line and the Suburban Train Line are very efficient means of transportation that reach many urban and suburban areas.
+The Metro’s extended line also reaches the Athens Airport “Eleftherios Venizelos”.
 The KTEL Intercity Buses and the Intercity Trains are available to transport visitors to various areas in Attica and major cities throughout Greece.

 Yacht Charter & Cruises in Greece